clusterbench/clusterbench/README.md

 ============

 ClusterBench is a simple application that can be deployed in a cluster of JBoss AS 5 (EAP 5), AS 7 (EAP 6) or newer.
-Once deployed it is easy to stress (using JMeter, curl, etc) and monitor the performance of the cluster.
-At the same time it is can still be easily checked the correctness of replicated sessions.
+Once deployed it is easy to stress (using JMeter, curl, etc) and monitor the performance of the cluster while at the same time it can be easily checked the correctness of replicated sessions.

 Building
 --------